LanderlYoung/Jenny/README.md

 **Glue** stands for c++ code to implement Java native method.
 (Glue java and C++.)
 **Proxy** stands for c++ class to provide calls to java from c++. (c++ side proxy for the java class.)

-And there is an extra bonus -- ['jnihelper.h'](cpp/jnihelper.h) that uses C++ RAII technology to simplify JNI APIs.
+And there is an extra bonus -- [jnihelper.h](cpp/jnihelper.h) that uses C++ RAII technology to simplify JNI APIs.
 When opt-in (with `'jenny.useJniHelper'=true`), the generated proxy class will also add methods using `jnihelper`, which makes life even happier!

 ## Why Jenny?

-When writing JNI code, people usually come across APIs where java method/field/type signatures are required, some of them like `JNIEnv::RegisterNatives`, `JNIEnv::FindClass`, `JNIEnv::GetMethodID`, etc. It is very hard to hand-craft those signatures correctly and efficiently, so programmers often waste much time writing those boilerplate.
+When writing JNI code, people usually come across APIs where java method/field/type signatures are required, some of them like `JNIEnv::RegisterNatives`, `JNIEnv::FindClass`, `JNIEnv::GetMethodID`, etc. It is very hard to hand-craft those signatures correctly and efficiently, so programmers often waste much time writing and debugging those boilerplate.

 Jenny is now your JNI code maid, who takes care of all those boilerplate so you can be even more productive.